acb2309/Regime-Based-Volatility-Forecasting/README.md

 </p>

+## Recursive Forecasting
+We furthermore evaluate all models using rolling-window training every 5 days and recursive multi-step forecasting at 5- and 10-day horizons.
+Evaluation spans three structural periods—pre-COVID, COVID crisis, and post-COVID recovery—to benchmark model adaptability under structural change.
+Our recursive forecasting architecture includes a dual volatility regression setup using both realized volatility (RV) and implied volatility (VIX) as complementary targets, highlighting how joint modeling of market expectations and realized outcomes may offer unique predictive advantages.

 ## Significance

 Our empirical results demonstrate that regime-aware HAR extensions consistently yield lower forecasting errors than the standard HAR model, confirming the value of incorporating time-varying dynamics.
 Specifically, coefficient-based soft clustering effectively captures gradual shifts and identifies structural breaks in volatility distributions, achieving superior performance before and after the COVID time period.
 Meanwhile, distributional clustering better captures volatility behavior during the highly volatile COVID-19 time period.
 Inclusion of the VIX as a forward-looking feature enhances model responsiveness to shifts in market sentiment, thereby refining predictive accuracy.